- When you download an app from the Microsoft Store, you may see an error message telling you that this app has been blocked due to company policy.

 - By clicking Next, you will be taken to the troubleshooter.

 Restore your Windows system using a previous restore point

-- Select Restore > Restore Open System.
+- Choosing Restore > Restore Open System will restore the system.

 Frequently Asked Questions